Erotemic/shitspotter/README.rst

 A Dog Poop DNA database could be used in conjunction with this work: https://www.bbc.com/news/uk-england-somerset-56324906

 A 2019 Project by Neeraj Madan: https://www.youtube.com/watch?v=qGNbHwp0jM8 This is the most similar thing to this project that I've seen so far.
+He enumerates many reasons why it is beneficial to remove dog waste from our environment, and considers many applications for a dog poop detector.
+He has a dataset of 100 dog poop images and used FasterRCNN as a baseline dataset.
-I have not watched his entire video yet, but I may contact him so see if they're interested in collaborating.
+I have reached out to him to see if he is interested in collaborating.

 TACO: http://tacodataset.org/
 The TACO dataset is Trash Annotations in Context.
 It could be the case that this data could be incorporated into the TACO dataset, although it does not currently contain a category for feces.